.

 René Cardona III

 In a sepia-toned prologue, a witch (Andaluz Russell) vows revenge on her executioners before being burned at the stake.
 The grand inquisitor (“special appearance by” Carlos East) then has all of her belonging, including a creepy old doll), tossed into a well and sealed shut.
 Jump ahead to the late 80s and we meet Fernando (Julio Alemán), a wealthy architect who's interested in ancient culture and the old ways... like eating tacos with cow eyeballs inside (!)
 Fernando's just inherited a new vacation home from his dead auntie and decides to take his wife Lorena (Nuria Bages), who's two months pregnant, and three young children; daughter Gabby (Gianella Hassel Kus) and twin sons Jaimito (Carlos East Jr.) and Pedrito (Ernesto East), there for a little vacation.
-Fernando's teenage niece Paulina (Gabriela Hassel), who also lives with them while she's in school is also invited and even gets to let her “funny,” mullet-y unemployed boyfriend Julio (Pedro Fernández) come along.
+Fernando's teenage niece Paulina (Gabriela Hassel), who's been staying with them while she's in school, is also invited and is even allowed to let her “funny,” mullet-y unemployed boyfriend Julio (Pedro Fernández) tag along.
 Thankfully, Julio happens to be really into science, the occult and about a thousand other things and has just recently traded a “little magic box” (a Walkman) to some backwoods Indian (Ernesto Casillas) for a magical medallion that is said to ward off all evil.
 Naturally, that medallion will later come in handy.

 When the family arrive at the once-beautiful home, they're sad to see that the place is now all run down.
 Not only could it use a coat of paint but the inside is full of dust, dirt, spiderwebs and covered antique furniture.
 The uptight wife isn't too happy about any of this and bitches up a storm but she'll soon have to contend with even worse things than not having a stove to cook on.
 Yup, you guessed it: The home was built upon the same cursed plot of land from the opening scene.
 Pretty soon lots of cliche-ridden, sometimes poorly-edited and staged supernatural scenes start playing out as the family weathers a supernatural shit-storm.
 The film not only borrows its central plot and family-friendly style PG-13 scares from Poltergeist (1982), but it also swipes two pieces of key imagery from the Hooper / Spielberg film: the living tree and the possessed doll.